siquylee/mail-scheduler/README.md

-Mail Scheduler is a set of collection Google Spreadsheet file with embedded Google App Script (GAS) & Google Forms template to schedule Gmail emails. **Mail Scheduler is NOT a web app or browser extension.** If you are familiar with Microsoft Office, you can think Mail Scheduler is Excel macro-enabled workbook.
+Mail Scheduler is a set of collection Google Spreadsheet file with embedded Google Apps Script (GAS) & Google Forms template to schedule Gmail emails. **Mail Scheduler is NOT a web app or browser extension.** If you are familiar with Microsoft Office, you can think Mail Scheduler is Excel macro-enabled workbook.

 # Features
 - Set a future send date for your emails.